designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 Types are the required sizes for the campaign.
 You can use any of the following :

-**"banner", "halfBanner", "halfPage", "leaderboard", "mpu", "skyscraper", "verticalBanner", "wideSkyscraper"**
+**
+// Generic ---
+"banner",
+"halfBanner",
+"halfPage",
+"leaderboard",
+"mpu",
+"skyscraper",
+"verticalBanner",
+"wideSkyscraper

+// Mobiles ---
+"mobileBanner",
+"mobileMpu",
+"mobileLeaderboard",

+// Expandables ---
+"expandableLeaderboard",
+"expandableMpu",
+"expandableSkyscraper",
+"expandableWideSkyscraper",
+"expandableHalfPage",
+"expandableBanner",
+"expandableVerticalBanner",
+"expandableHalfBanner",
+"expandableBanner",
+"expandableMpu",
+"expandableLeaderboard"
+**

-Variants can be anything you want but primarily are useful for creating language variants eg. 'en', 'th', 'hk', 'de'
+Variants can be anything you want but primarily are useful for creating language variants

+eg. 'en', 'th', 'hk', 'de'

 If you have common elements on all of your pages, you can edit the **template.jade partial** as these will be cloned into your templates.

-You can use the shortcut #{type} wherever you want to have type specific elements (mpu/skyscraper/banner etc).
+You can use the shortcut **#{type}** wherever you want to have type specific elements (mpu/skyscraper/banner etc).
-The shortcuts #{width} and #{height} are also available if you wish to use them!
+The shortcuts **#{width}** and **#{height}** are also available if you wish to use them!

 Then run :